 - (a) Release prohibition.
 The release of hazardous materials into the surface or groundwater, or onto the land of the State is prohibited. - (b) Releases and suspected releases.
-Any person required by 10 V.S.A. § 6617 shall immediately report any of the following releases or suspected releases: - (1) A release of hazardous material that exceeds two gallons. - (2) A release of hazardous material that is less than or equal to two gallons and poses a potential or actual threat to human health or the environment. - (3) A discharge of hazardous waste, or release of hazardous material that equals or exceeds its corresponding reportable quantity under CERCLA as specified under 40 CFR 302.4. - (4) Any detection of non-aqueous phase petroleum liquid (NAPL). - (5) An exceedance of a residential or urban backgroundan environmental media standard other than an exceedance for which notification is required under subdivision (c) of this subsection. - (c) Notification of exceedances.
-Verbal notification within 24 hours of an exceedance of environmental media standard and written analytical results within five business days of the exceedance shall be provided to the Secretary under the following circumstances: - (1) When drinking water supply laboratory analytical results report an exceedance of the groundwater enforcement standards; and - (2) When indoor air quality laboratory analytical results report an exceedance of an indoor air standard.

-(2)(3) When there is an exceedance of an environmental media standard.

-(d) Reporting and notification under subsections (b) and (c) of this section must be directed to:
+Any person required by 10 V.S.A. § 6617 shall immediately report any of the following releases or suspected releases: - (1) A release of hazardous material that exceeds two gallons. - (2) A release of hazardous material that is less than or equal to two gallons and poses a potential or actual threat to human health or the environment. - (3) A discharge of hazardous waste, or release of hazardous material that equals or exceeds its corresponding reportable quantity under CERCLA as specified under 40 CFR 302.4. - (4) Any detection of non-aqueous phase petroleum liquid (NAPL). - (c) Notification of exceedances.
+Verbal notification within 24 hours of an exceedance of environmental media standard and written analytical results within five business days of the exceedance shall be provided to the Secretary under the following circumstances: - (1) When drinking water supply laboratory analytical results report an exceedance of the groundwater enforcement standards; and - (2) When indoor air quality laboratory analytical results report an exceedance of an indoor air standard. - (3) When there is an exceedance of an environmental media standard. - (d) Reporting and notification under subsections (b) and (c) of this section must be directed to: